LSDcircuits/PICO_LSD/README.md

 - making a library
 - getting different power modes and sensitivity
 - applying kallman filter & quaternions as additional fucntions

+4. lsd_ultraS c

+this file is used to make a ultrasonic sensor using the pico ADC, pio is set: make ISR define 8 pulses make the ISR loop count down and - each iteration till 0 then stop till isr is loaded again.